0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

         <img width="300" src="../../../imgs/onchain-issuer-1.png"></img>
     </div>

-2. Scan the QR code with your Polygon ID wallet app and following the instructions on the application.
+2. Scan the QR code with your Polygon ID wallet app and follow the instructions on the application.

     <div align="center">
         <img width="300" src="../../../imgs/onchain-issuer-2.png"></img>